 good acreage position in there presently we have about 450,000 acres through the oil side and some in the gas side.
 In fact,

 we're re-looking that.
 We're not drilling a well at the present time.
 We're re-looking pressures and core analysis to try

 to figure out we drilled a horizontal well that was a very marginal well, frankly, on the gas side.

-ConocoPhillips ( COP ) - ConocoPhillips COP Eagle Ford Shale Update - ConocoPhillips continued its focus on the liquids rich Eagle Ford, Bakken and North Barnett shale plays, At Eagle Ford, we expect to maintain a 16-rig average and drill about 180 wells in 2012.
-First
+ConocoPhillips ( COP ) - ConocoPhillips COP Eagle Ford Shale Update - ConocoPhillips continued its focus on the liquids rich Eagle Ford, Bakken and North Barnett shale plays in 2013 - During the quarter, Eagle Ford production averaged 101,000 BOE per day with a peak net production of

-Exxon Mobil XOM - Exxon Mobil is drilling the Eagle Ford Shale 2011 - We also
+Exxon Mobil XOM - Exxon Mobil is drilling the Eagle Ford Shale 2013 - They also

 and are liquids-rich with a solid inventory of building opportunities.
 Oxy has already made producing in Texas, and East South